Parents In Developing Nations Are Also Worried About Kids and Mobile Technologies

 Most adults surveyed by the Pew Research Center do believe that the arrival of mobile technologies in their countries have brought at least some benefits.
 The vast majority of those surveyed agree that their mobile phone has helped them stay in touch with people who live far away.
 Moreover, in most countries (Jordan and Lebanon are exceptions) more people say mobile phones have had a good than a bad influence on society.
 But when asked about the impact of mobile technologies on children, the data is far less optimistic.
 In fact, the study found widespread concerns about the impact of mobile technologies on children, and these concerns appear to cut across all 11 nations surveyed.

-To begin, approximately 79% of adults in the countries surveyed believe that people should be very concerned about children being exposed to harmful or immoral content when using mobile phones.
+To begin, approximately 79% of adults in the surveyed nations believed that people should be very concerned about children’s exposure to harmful and immoral content when accessing a mobile device.
 As stated in the Pew Research Center’s summary published in early March, “More broadly, a median of 54% say the increasing use of the internet has had a bad influence on children in their country, and a median of 63% say the same about mobile phones.”
 As a result, many parents admit they now spend considerable time monitoring their children’s online activities.
 A median of 50%, for example, say they monitor what their children do on their mobile devices.

 However, exposure to immoral content wasn’t the only concern expressed by the parents surveyed in the Pew Research Center study.
 In addition, a median of 52% of parents whose children have mobile phones has attempted to limit the amount of time their children spend using their phones.
 This suggests that first-world parents’ concerns about excess screen time are now shared by parents around the world, even if these concerns are not their most pressing worry about the impact of mobile technologies on children.